 Our department is here for staff support.
 While we are usually juggling many projects simultaneously, we are always here for you to contact us.
 Please contact us well in advance of your needs (unless there is an emergency) and via email whenever possible.

 Contact the C&M director immediately when

 - Media makes contact with a staff member.
 The director should always be the first contact for media.

 - Media are in the building or visiting one of our outreach sites or bookmobile stops.
-If C&M director is unavailable, contact Communications Editor.
+If C&M director is unavailable, contact Communications Editor, or Manager in Charge.

 If you are requesting print or publicity deliverables for anything that has a deadline in the year’s first quarter (January-April), please submit your request by November 30 of the previous year.

 When you want to request signage, please take the following steps: